krossetti/DDL-DC/entity-resolution-basics.md

 ## Introduction
 ### What is entity resolution?
-Entity resolution is the task of disambiguating records that correspond to real world entities across and within datasets.
+Entity resolution (ER) is the task of disambiguating records that correspond to real world entities across and within datasets.
 The applications of entity resolution are tremendous, particularly for public sector and federal datasets related to health, transportation, finance, law enforcement, and antiterrorism.

 Unfortunately, the problems associated with entity resolution are equally tremendous &mdash; as the volume and velocity of data grow, inference across networks and semantic relationships between entities becomes more and more difficult.
 Data quality issues, schema variations, and idiosyncratic data collection traditions can all complicate these problems even further.
 When combined, such challenges amount to a substantial barrier to organizations’ ability to fully understand their data, let alone make effective use of predictive analytics to optimize targeting, thresholding, and resource management.